lazy-fortran/.github/profile/README.md

 **Dependencies:**

 - fortfront for AST and semantic info
-- Any Enzyme-enabled Fortran compiler (fortc, Flang, LFortran, etc.)
+- Any Enzyme-enabled Fortran compiler (ffc, Flang, LFortran, etc.)

 ---